unkoi/Venus-Menu/README.md

 # Venus-Menu
-Menu for blooket, do not sue me.
-I am doing this for fun, Skids take my work I don't care
+Hello This is my first post on github i hope you like it.
+By using Venus-Menu you argee to terms-of-venus.txt

+How To use:
-To use do this shortcut or double click and click inspect: ctrl+shift+I then paste in Venus.py
+Either double click with two fingers then click inspect Or press ctrl+shift+I

+then paste in code from Venus.py

+Then use the menu also yes i am Reaper_V2 and reaper i just forgot to change it, it use to be my old blooket name.

+Also if theres any issues use ISSUE-TEMPLATE